 To obtain class standing at entrance, or to maintain class standing during the pursuit of a course, the student's condition must not exceed one-third of the work required for that class.
-The Committee on Student Standing has charge of all matters pertaining to entrance, class standing, and graduation credits.
+The Committee on Student Standing has charge of all matters pertaining to entrance, amount of work, class standing, and graduation credits.